zjrohrbach/markdown-wkshts/Physics-Agenda.md

-Tue, Jan 26 / Wed, Jan 27
+Thu, Jan 28 / Fri, Jan 29
 ==================

 Agenda
 ---------
-**Objective:** Prove your circular motion knowledge

-1. Take the [Unit 05 Test - Computer][test]
-2. Take the Unit 05 Test - Paper
-3. Start researching your project by watching the videos posted [here][proj]
+**Objective:** Build a device that prevents an egg from breaking and consider the physical explanation for why your device does or does not work.

+1. Do the Egg Drop Lab
+2. Turn it in

 **If absent:**